Frequently Asked Questions

 You may

-obtain a marriage licence at any City Hall within the province of Ontario.
+obtain a marriage license at most City Halls within the province of Ontario.
 You

 There